 Finally, for Pantone’s Rolling Hills I felt like Revlon’s “Posh” was the best fit, although Sinful Colors’ “Exotic Green” would have worked if I didn’t have it.

-Since the KADS polish was a jelly, I indulged in a jelly sandwich using a mustard-y polish with two full nail patterns and two more layers of jelly on top.
+Since the KADS polish was a jelly, I indulged in the pond technique: using a mustard-y polish with two full nail patterns and two more layers of jelly on top.
 That way I could get a little hint of color and pattern and use the same stamping polish for all of my decals.

 Nail art products used